narf9995/CARPS/pages/about.md

 # Coding Analogy
-Generally speaking programs, frameworks, & libraries are all code written by someone else that helps you perform some common tasks without having to "reinvent the wheel" & code it all by yourself.
+Generally speaking applications/programs, frameworks, & libraries are all code written by someone else that helps you perform some common tasks without having to "reinvent the wheel" & code it all by yourself.

+Framework/libraries provide reusable services that encapsulate lower-level functionalities by providing an higher abstraction to the inner complexities of certain features.

-- An application is computer software designed to help a user perform specific tasks.
+- An *application/program* is computer software designed to help a user perform specific tasks.
 - A computing platform includes a hardware architecture and a software framework that allow application software to run—for example, the operating system and programming languages.
 - A software framework helps facilitate software development by providing generic capabilities that can be changed or configured to create a specific software application.

+-

 ## Details
 - The technical difference between a framework and library lies in a term called **Inversion of Control**.